 If you follow our yearly release of the Business Sustainability Risk and Performance Index, you know it offers key insights on the sustainability performance of thousands of companies around the world.
-This year’s Index takes things a step further and includes a deep dive on carbon and GHG emissions reporting, shining a spotlight on the supply chain’s role in driving climate strategy.
+This year’s 4th Edition Index (covering 2015-2019) takes things a step further and includes a deep dive on carbon and GHG emissions reporting, shining a spotlight on the supply chain’s role in driving climate strategy.

 Why Carbon and GHG Emissions Reporting?

 The ongoing pandemic has forced business leaders to revamp their supply chain strategies and focus on building in resilience.
 In May, as part of their commitment to the Science Based Targets initiative (SBTi) and Business Ambition for 1.5°C campaign, CEOs from 155 global brands, including Mars, Nestlé and Unilever, outlined their plans to pair COVID-19 recovery with groundbreaking climate action, leading to a resilient, zero carbon economy.